brodjustice/semi_static/README.md

 = Content

 The initial admin sign in email and password can by found in db/seeds.rb.
 Use this to sign in and start adding your content.
 Note: seeds.rb is created by the generator, so you must have run this first as decribed above.
+Also, beware of then checking the seed.rb into a repository without deleting the password as this will expose your Admin account.

 = Production environment webserver, assets and page cacheing